sirajvind/ToolboxForTesters/README.md

 - **BitBucket**: A Git repository management solution designed for professional teams, offering CI/CD through Bitbucket Pipelines.
 - **Jenkins**: An open-source automation server that enables continuous integration and delivery.
 - **CircleCI**: A CI/CD platform that automates software builds, tests, and deployments.
+- **Travis CI**: A continuous integration service used to build and test software projects hosted on GitHub.

 ## Agile Management Tools